 Manually tune the parameters of the

 Optimize compensator parameters using both time-domain and frequency-domain design requirements (requires Simulink Design Optimization™ software).
 Click Tuning Methods, and select Optimization based tuning.
-For more information, see "Enforcing Time and Frequency Requirements on a Single-Loop Controller Design".
+For more information, see Enforcing Time and Frequency Requirements on a Single-Loop Controller Design (Simulink Design Optimization).

 Compute initial compensator parameters using automated tuning based on parameters such as closed-loop time constants.
 Click Tuning Methods, and select either PID tuning, IMC tuning, Loop shaping (requires Robust Control Toolbox™ software), or LQG synthesis.

-The design requirements for the reference step response in the example "Single Loop Feedback/Prefilter Design" can be met with the following Lead-Lag Controller block parameters:
+The design requirements for the reference step response in Single Loop Feedback/Prefilter Compensator Design can be met with the following Lead-Lag Controller block parameters.

 Gain = 0.0075426